jamesqquick/jamesqquick-site/src/content/blog/settings-sync-extension-for-visual-studio-code.md

 slug: settings-sync-extension-for-visual-studio-code
 coverImage: /images/posts/settings-sync-extension-for-visual-studio-code/cover.png
 pubDate: 2020-01-28
 description: The beautiful thing about Visual Studio Code is how easy it is to customize, but what happens if you get a new computer?
 youTubeVideoId: f-uzUsHTQ8s
 tags:
-  - vs code
+  - vscode
 ---

 The beautiful thing about Visual Studio Code is how easy it is to customize, but what happens if you get a new computer?
 You have to take the time to install all the same extensions, manually copy over settings and keybindings, etc.